Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 215. ### Can you explain the concept of instance variables in a class in JavaScript?
      In JavaScript, instance variables are properties of an object that are specific to an instance of a class.
 When we create a new instance of a class using the `new` keyword, each instance has its own set of instance variables that are separate from other instances.

+# Day 44

+216. ### What is the difference between a class and a function in JavaScript? functions and classes are both important tools in JavaScript for defining reusable code, but they serve different purposes.
+Functions are used to encapsulate logic and perform specific tasks, while classes are used to create objects with shared properties and methods.
+Knowing when to use each one depends on the specific problem being solved and the design of the application.

+217. ### What is abstract class in javascript?
+     In JavaScript, an abstract class is a blueprint for creating other classes that share some common properties and methods.
+However, unlike regular classes, abstract classes cannot be directly instantiated.
+Instead, they are meant to be extended or subclassed by other classes.

+218. ### How would you convert an object to a JSON string in JavaScript, and vice versa?
+     In JavaScript, you can convert an object to a JSON string using the `JSON.stringify()` method, and you can convert a JSON string back to an object using the `JSON.parse()` method.

+219. ### What is the difference between a class and an interface in JavaScript?
+     Classes and interfaces are both used in JavaScript to define object types, but serve different purposes.
+A class defines a blueprint for creating objects that have properties and methods, while an interface describes the shape of an object and enforces a contract between different parts of a program.
+Classes define what an object is, while interfaces define what an object can do.

+220. ### Can you explain the concept of polymorphism in classes in JavaScript?
+     Polymorphism in JavaScript classes means that different objects can share the same methods, even if they belong to different classes.
+This allows us to reuse code across multiple classes and write more flexible, maintainable code.